Some results on the Orlicz space generated from a random normed module: Strict convexity and uniform convexity of

-The work of the first author was supported by the Natural Science Foundation of China (Grant No. 11571369).
+The work of the first author was supported by the Natural Science Foundation of China (No.11701531) and the Fundamental Research Funds for the Central Universities, China University of Geosciences (Wuhan).
 The work of the second author was supported by the Natural Science Foundation of China (Grant No. 11501580).
 The work of the third author was supported by the Natural Science Foundation of China (Grant No. 11301568) and the Chongqing Technology and Business University Scientific Research Foundation 2012-56-10.